xbeat/Machine-Learning/README.md

 Understanding LLM Refusals and the Motivation for Reducing Them

 Large Language Models (LLMs) are powerful tools for generating human-like text, but they can sometimes refuse to engage with certain topics or tasks due to ethical or safety constraints.
 This phenomenon is known as "refusal," and it can be frustrating for users who need the LLM to complete specific tasks.
 This slideshow aims to explore techniques for reducing LLM refusals without the need for expensive and time-consuming fine-tuning of the entire model.

-## Claude-Optimizing Linear Regression with Gradient Descent

-Understanding Sum of Squared Residuals

-In linear regression, the Sum of Squared Residuals (SSR) measures the total deviation between predicted and actual values.
-It serves as our cost function, quantifying how well our model fits the data by summing the squared differences between predicted and observed values.

 ## Self-Attention as a Directed Graph in Python